-Let's talk Halloween.
+Let's talk about Halloween.
 Yes, Halloween.
-Possibly the least favorite holiday for most Christians.
-At the very least, the most controversial one.
+Possibly the least favorite holiday for many Christians - at the very least, the most controversial one.
 Halloween is a time to celebrate and challenge fear.
-A holiday thwarted by many Christians as repulsive, diabolical and shameful when celebrated.
+A holiday thwarted by many Christians as repulsive, diabolical, and shameful when celebrated.
 But I challenge you to start looking at Halloween differently.
 I'm calling on you, fellow Saints, to see it instead as a day we choose to look our fears in the face, call them out by name and tell them, "I'm not afraid of you!"

 - Fight our lies with the truth.

 And we can use this season to engage in this process!
 There are three days right in a row that work perfectly to remind us of this purifying, light-shining, soul-awakening process.
 Halloween, All Saint's Day, and All Souls Day - also referred to as Allhallowtide.
 Let's walk through the three days and see how we can reframe them for our good.